 If your hatch rims leak, it is best to seal them from the underside.
 Spread a small amount of sealant like a marine polyurethane sealant into the gap between the rim edge and the kayak deck edge.
 This is an easy area to reach and will not affect the appearance of the kayak.
 Wipe off the excess.

-Seal the skeg housing from the outside of the kayak.
-Just inside the opening of the housing is the joint between the housing and the kayak hull.
+Seal the skeg housing from the inside of the kayak, which is located inside of the rear hatch.
 If you are unable to locate the specific area of the leak, seal around the perimeter of the housing by pressing into the joint.
 Pay particular attention to the ends.
 Wipe off any excess.